helidon-io/helidon/docs/mp/metrics/metrics.md

 You can write other publishers by following these steps:

-1. Choose one of the Micrometer `MeterRegistry` implementations for the type of publishing you want to support. (for example [`DatadogMeterRegistry`](https://github.com/micrometer-metrics/micrometer/tree/main/implementations/micrometer-registry-datadog))
+1. Choose one of the Micrometer `MeterRegistry` implementations for the type of publishing you want to support. (for example [`DatadogMeterRegistry`][datadogmeterregistry])
-2. Create a config blueprint which exposes the meter registry’s [settable properties from `DatadogConfig`](https://github.com/micrometer-metrics/micrometer/blob/main/implementations/micrometer-registry-datadog/src/main/java/io/micrometer/datadog/DatadogConfig.java).
+2. Create a config blueprint which exposes the meter registry’s [settable properties from `DatadogConfig`][settable-properties-from-datadogconfig].
 3. Write a `DatadogPublisher` class which implements Helidon’s `MetricsPublisher` for Datadog.
 4. Write a `DatadogPublisherProvider` class which implements Helidon’s `MetricsPublisherProvider` for your publisher.
 5. Advertise your provider so Java service loading can find it, creating a `META-INF/services/io.helidon.metrics.spi.PublisherProvider` file listing your implementation class.

-Look at Helidon’s [OTLP publisher blueprint]({https://github.com/helidon-io/helidon/tree/main/metrics/providers/micrometer/src/main/java/io/helidon/metrics/providers/micrometer/OtlpPublisherConfigBlueprint.java) and the related types as an example.
+Look at Helidon’s [OTLP publisher blueprint][otlp-publisher-blueprint] and the related types as an example.

 Refer to your publisher in configuration using the config key you set up in the publisher provider.